Louisiana Sports Betting

 Several horse racing betting sites offer their services in Louisiana for customers 18 and older.
 Each of these sites is headquartered in the United States and adheres to federal gambling laws to provide customers a legal, safe experience.

-Other than the obvious advantage of convenience, online horse betting provides the benefit of track selection.
+Other than the advantage of convenience, online horse betting provides the benefit of track selection.
 Customers can bet on quarter horses, thoroughbreds, harness races, and greyhounds at hundreds of race tracks around the world.

-Off-track betting facilities (OTBs) are also legal and licensed in Louisiana.
-Each OTB is associated with a specific racetrack, and the Louisiana Racing Commission maintains an up-to-date list of OTBs here.
+Each OTB is associated with a specific racetrack, and the Louisiana Racing Commission maintains an up-to-date list of off-track betting locations in Louisiana.

 Louisiana Online Gambling